What is PlastyPAC?

 group of plastic surgeons who work together to raise money and make

 contributions to political campaigns.
 PlastyPAC only supports politicians

 policies that improve the lives of our physicians and our patients.

 Why is PlastyPAC important to me?

 Through PlastyPAC, ASPS members can speak with one voice so elected

 officials clearly hear our position on policies that affect our patients and

 specialty.
 A strong PAC allows us to impact change that will positively

+Why do we need a PAC?
 Why doesn't ASPS just make political contributions?

-have a separate entity – or PAC – that takes part in these activities.
+entity – or PAC – that takes part in these activities.

 Where does my PlastyPAC contribution go?

 100 percent of your personal contribution to PlastyPAC directly supports

 candidates who work to further ASPS’s public policy issues.
 Every dollar

 raised is seen by members of Congress as further evidence that ASPS has the

 better position our success in advocating on issues that will affect your

 practice and your patients.

-The Federal Election Commission
+The Federal Election Commission (FEC)

 allows individuals to give $5,000 per calendar year to PlastyPAC.

 How does PlastyPAC select which candidates to support?

 by a Board of Governors, composed of a cross section of ASPS members.
 The

 board meets regularly to discuss legislative issues, fundraising, and

 candidate distributions.
 During these meetings, PlastyPAC identified

 politicians who have supported our public policy issues.
 The Board also

 takes member recommendations under consideration during this process.

 To make a recommendation to the Board, please contact

 Is there a limit on how much PlastyPAC can contribute to a candidate?

 special).
 They can also give up to $15,000 annually to any national party

-committee, and $5,000 annually to any
+committee, and $5,000 annually to any other PAC.